 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 1 / 4

-Discrimination and lack of access to institutions in rural areas hinder political participation overall; certain segments of the population are particularly marginalized.
-Women are greatly underrepresented in government, making up only 9 percent of the National Assembly and 6 percent of the Senate.
+Ethnic discrimination and lack of access to public services and state institutions in rural areas hinder political participation; certain segments of the population, such as indigenous groups, are particularly marginalized.
+Women are severely underrepresented in government, making up only 9 percent of the incumbent National Assembly and 6 percent of the Senate.
 Of the 21 registered candidates for president in December 2018, only one was a woman.

 C. FUNCTIONING OF GOVERNMENT: 1 / 12